seankql/project-spendwise/backend/docs.md

     - content-type: `application/json`
     - body: object
       - rows: (array) an array of all transactions belonging to the user.
-        - transactionid (number): The Id of the Transaction
+        - id (number): The Id of the Transaction
         - transactionDate (string): Date of the transaction in YYYY-MM-DD format.
         - descriptions (string): Description of the transaction.
         - amount (number): Amount of the transaction.
-        - accountId (string): ID of the account the transaction belongs to.
+        - AccountId (string): ID of the account the transaction belongs to.
         - category (string): Category of the transaction.
+        - updatedAt: (date) the date and time of creation.
+        - createdAt: (date) the date and time of update.
       - totalCount: (number) total Number of transactions regardless of the page & pagesize.
   - response: 400
     - body: Bad Request